OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 ### 3. Outputs

-Our output facet will look almost identical to the input facet, except it will use the `output_source` we previously created, and will also have a different `namespace`.
+Our output facet will closely resemble the input facet, except it will use the `output_source` we previously created, and will also have a different `namespace`.
 Our output facet object will be built as follows:

 ```python
 output_facet = {